pyaephyokyaw15/Flash-Card/README.md

 # Flash Card

-Flash card is a useful memory-aid applications.
+* Flash card is a useful memory-aid applications.

+* Developed with pure css and jquery as a practice

 ## Demo